 2. You didn’t “own” your goal.

+You will be much more successful if you create your own goals for changing yourself instead of hoping your partner will change.
 If you’re saying something like “I’m just doing this because my partner wants me to” your relationship goals are destined to fail.
 If you’re putting in place a new strategy to please someone else, and not because you believe it’s needed, you’ll be incapable of staying on track when you encounter obstacles.
 You need to set your own goals, be committed to achieving them because you see their value, and be self-motivated enough to keep going when the going gets tough.

 3. Your goal wasn’t clear, or measurable.